TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/ContentMapping/Index.rst

 ---------------------------------------------

 Switch to the new backend layout and save the page properties.
-In the :guilabel:`Page` module you will see two columns called "Jumbotron" and "Main Content" now.
+In the :guilabel:`Page` module you will see two areas called "Stage" and "Main Content" now.

 If you followed step
 :ref:`Load the example data automatically <t3sitepackage:load-example-data>`
-the areas "Jumbotron" and "Main" should already contain some example content.
+the areas "Stage" and "Main" should already contain some example content.

 .. include:: /Images/AutomaticScreenshots/CreateNewContentElement.rst.txt